A Bright Light for Mabouba

 In January 2016, Mabouba’s father came to Togo to see her.
 Shocked by her condition, he contacted the Swiss Mercy Ships office and found out that the floating hospital would be coming back to Benin that very August… and, yes, Mabouba would be seen.
 But as January turned to April and April to July, Mabouba’s clothes hung more and more loosely off her body.

-Finally, on September 17th, 2016, the young woman arrived at the ship and slowly lifted her feather-light frame up the gangway.
+Finally, on September 17th, 2016, the young woman arrived at the hospital ship and slowly lifted her feather-light frame up the gangway.
 “When I finally stepped onboard, I felt immediately different.”
 This moment had been six years coming.
 “I said to myself then, ‘I’m already healed.’”

 But the trial wasn’t over.
 Tests revealed that the tumor would soon starve her to death, and it would be extraordinarily difficult to remove.
 “I took courage, though,” recalled Mabouba.
 “It was their kindness… I had confidence in God and in the team too.”

 The morning of surgery, the operating team gathered around Mabouba to pray before the surgery began.
 Over the loudspeaker, the entire Africa Mercy crew was asked to intercede for an unnamed patient undergoing a difficult surgery.
-For nine long hours, there was prayer all over the ship.
+For nine long hours, there was prayer all over the hospital ship.

 As evening approached, Mabouba was finally wheeled out of the operating theater.
 Miracle of all miracles, her tumor was gone.